Carlos Correa Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.8 K/9, the fifth-best in the league.
+- The Yankees pitching staff ranks fifth in MLB with a collective 9.8 strikeouts per nine innings.

-- The Yankees have the third-ranked team ERA across all MLB pitching staffs (2.72).
+- The Yankees have a 3.37 team ERA that ranks fourth across all league pitching staffs.

-- Yankees pitchers combine to surrender the second-fewest home runs in baseball (seven total, 0.6 per game).
+- The Yankees give up the eighth-fewest home runs in baseball (11 total, 0.8 per game).

-- The Yankees will send Brito (2-0) to the mound for his third start of the season.
+- Cortes (2-0) pitches for the Yankees to make his third start this season.

-- The right-hander last pitched on Saturday against the Baltimore Orioles, when he tossed five innings, allowing one earned run while giving up three hits.
+- In his last time out -- in relief on Thursday -- the left-hander tossed 2/3 innings against the Minnesota Twins while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.